HoTT/HoTT-Agda/README.md

 - Terms are in lowercase-with-hyphens-between-words unless the words refer to types.
 - Try to avoid names of free variables in identifiers
-- Pointedness and other disambiguating labels may be omitted if inferable.
+- Pointedness and other disambiguating labels may be omitted if inferable from prefixes.

 TODO: principles of variable names